-- 1. Woodmill / Sawmill
+- 1) Woodmill / Sawmill

-- 2. Steam Plants/CTMP/Kraft
+- 2) Steam Plants/CTMP/Kraft

-- 3. #9, #10, #11 PM and GP4
+- 3) #9, #10, #11 PM and GP4

+COMPRESSED WORK WEEK MEMORANDUM OF AGREEMENT

+BETWEEN CATALYST PAPER CORP.

-COMPRESSED WORK WEEK MEMORANDUM OF AGREEMENT BETWEEN PACIFICA PAPERS INC. AND COMMUNICATIONS, ENERGY AND PAPERWORKERS UNION OF CANADA LOCAL 76
+COMMUNICATIONS, ENERGY AND PAPERWORKERS UNION OF CANADA LOCAL 76

 Unless specifically varied by this agreement, all the terms and conditions of the Collective Agreement shall apply.

-In order to implement a compressed work week schedule of 40 hours per week average the parties hereby agree to the following terms and conditions:
+In order to implement a compressed work week schedule in any Local 76 department, the parties hereby agree to the following terms and conditions: